Data Breach Policy

 8. Record Keeping

-Vendo maintains a register of all data breaches, including those that do not trigger notification obligations.
-Records include the facts of the breach, its effects, and the remedial actions taken.
+Vendo documents data breaches as required by applicable law and contract.
+Records may include the facts of the breach, its effects, decisions about notification, and remedial actions taken.

 9. Contact